srai98i/personality-quiz/README.md

 # Hero's Journey Personality Quiz

-We were inspired by Joseph Campbell's framework of the Hero's Journey & the 16 Personalities UI to make a personality quiz with this theme.
+We were inspired by Joseph Campbell's framework of the Hero's Journey & the 16 Personalities UI to make a personality quiz.
 We saw this project as an opportunity to learn and experiment with new technology and challenged ourselves to explore Next JS and CSS Tailwind.

 ## Authors